aditidas2792/note-taking-app/README.md

 I have built and deployed it on Firebase Hosting.
 Demo link: (https://sampleproject-42ae9.web.app)

+### Limitations

+- When adding the category to notes, the total number of notes under that catergory is incorrect.
+This limitation was introduced when trying to navigate and assign a category to notes.

 Below are the built in steps to run and build the app as provided by the create-react-app cli

 ## Available Scripts